nvladimus/kekse/README.md

 clicked, function `self.initialize()` is executed.

 Every new widget is added to the main window (if `parent=None`), or to the `parent` container.

- Again, all containers and widgets are referred by their titles, which are strings.
+ All visible GUI parameters are referred by their titles, eg `self.gui.update_param('Parameter 0', 42)` will change the numeric field `'Parameter 0'` to 42.

 ![Device template GUI](./images/dev_template.png)